blossommojekwu/TakeOff/README.md

 * user can create an account
 * user can add destination
 * user can view map location of destination
-* user can read info about destination
+* user can see view types and website of destination
-* user can add friends
 * user can create checklist for planning
-* user can upload an image
+* user can see markers for destination, hotel, and visit places
 * user can use a calender
 * user can view options of places to stay
 * user can create list of places to visit

 **Optional Nice-to-have Stories**

-* user can add a comment to a photo
-* user can include geotag to photo
-* user can share images
-* user can see notifications when their photo is liked or if allowed group added to list
+* user can upload images to memories screen

 ### 2. Screen Archetypes
 * Login Screen